-What doctors don't know about treating kids with epilepsyDecember 3rd, 2012 in Diseases, Conditions, Syndromes /
+What doctors don't know about treating kids with epilepsyDecember 3, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Many American doctors lack knowledge about the proper diagnosis and treatment of epilepsy in children, according to a new study.